Criticism of Wikipedia: Gender bias and sexism

 Former Wikimedia Foundation executive Sue Gardner has listed reasons offered by some women in "Why Women Don't Edit Wikipedia".

 Wikipedia has a longstanding controversy concerning gender bias and sexism.
-Gender bias on Wikipedia refers to the finding that between 84 and 91 percent of Wikipedia editors are male, which allegedly leads to systemic bias.
+Between 84 and 91 percent of Wikipedia editors are male, which allegedly leads to systemic bias.
 Wikipedia has been criticized by some journalists and academics for lacking not only women contributors but also extensive and in-depth encyclopedic attention to many topics regarding gender.
 Sue Gardner, former executive director of the Foundation, said that increasing diversity was about making the encyclopedia "as good as it could be".
 Factors cited as possibly discouraging women from editing included the "obsessive fact-loving realm", associations with the "hard-driving hacker crowd", and the necessity to be "open to very difficult, high-conflict people, even misogynists."

 In 2011, the Wikimedia Foundation set a goal of increasing the proportion of female contributors to 25 percent by 2015.
 In August 2013, Gardner conceded defeat: "I didn't solve it.
 We didn't solve it.
 The Wikimedia Foundation didn't solve it.
 The solution won't come from the Wikimedia Foundation."
 In August 2014, Wikipedia co-founder Jimmy Wales acknowledged in a BBC interview the failure of Wikipedia to fix the gender gap and announced the Wikimedia Foundation's plans for "doubling down" on the issue.
 Wales said the Foundation would be open to more outreach and more software changes.

 Writing in the Notices of the American Mathematical Society, Marie Vitulli states that "mathematicians have had a difficult time when writing biographies of women mathematicians," and she describes the aggressiveness of editors and administrators in deleting such articles.

 Criticism was presented on this topic in The Signpost (WP:THREATENING2MEN).